ramchan17/ramchan17/README.md

 - 👋 Hi, I’m @ramchan17
+- 💻 Backend Dev at FreJun
-- 👀 I’m interested in Backend Development
+- 👀 I’m interested in Web3 (Solana) and Backend Development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Solana development
-- 💞️ I’m looking to collaborate on exciting projects related to Django
+- 💞️ I’m looking to collaborate on exciting projects related to Solana
 - 📫 How to reach me https://twitter.com/ram_Chan17

 <!---